nlepagnez/ESI-PublicContent/Documentations/Deployment-MES-OnPremises.md

 ## Parser deployment

-> NOTE:  To work as expected, this data connector depends on a parser based on a Kusto Function. **(When standard deployement, Parsers are automatically deployed)**
+> Note :  To work as expected, this data connector depends on a parser based on a Kusto Function. **(When standard deployement, Parsers are automatically deployed)**
 List of Parsers that will be automatically deployed :
 > * ExchangeAdminAuditLogs
 > * ExchangeConfiguration
 > * ExchangeEnvironmentList